lsprangers/lsprangers.github.io/docs/aws_sap/SECURITY.md

             - Only limited by Kinesis SLA's
     - Architecture with CloudFront
         - Can setup WebACL's in front of CloudFront
-        - On CloudFront we can create a custom HTTP Header -`X-Origin-Verify:xxxxxx` where `xxxx` is a secret string
+        - On CloudFront you can create a custom HTTP Header -`X-Origin-Verify:xxxxxx` where `xxxx` is a secret string
         - ALB behind CloudFront in front of EC2 Web Apps
         - WAF Firewall on our ALB for headers to filter down to only those headers from CLoudFront with the secret string